Shopify Bot Traffic: Why Filtering Reports Won't Protect Your Ad Spend

 The bot traffic still happens.
 Every platform still records it.
 You just get a cleaner, retrospective view in Shopify's reports.

-Why Pixels Matter More Than Reports
+Why Do Pixels Matter More Than Reports?

 Google Smart Bidding, Meta Advantage+, TikTok Smart Performance Campaigns: they all optimize based on conversion data.
 When a bot clicks your ad and fires your pixel, the algorithm records that as a successful outcome.
 It then looks for more traffic with similar characteristics.